cossacklabs/product-docs/themis/languages/java/installation-desktop.md

 If the stable package version does not suit your needs, you can manually build and install the latest version of Themis from source code.

-For now, you have to build the JAR part from source code even when the JNI library is installed by the package manager.
-Please use the stable version if you do not have a reason to use the latest, unstable code.

 The build system requires Java 8 or later.
 You need to have JDK 8 (or later) installed and selected as your default JDK.
 You can learn more about how to get and install JDK